Join 127,111 others on my e-mail list for FREE fitness advice:

 • Longer period of time

-This time around, the trainees were put into two groups:
+This time around, trainees were classified as:

 • Group A: 3 sets of 12 leg extensions with 30% max weight